Probing the Strong Gravity Region of Black Holes with eXTP: Measuring the Basic Parameters of Black Holes and Testing GR

-The black hole spectra for eXTP/SFA, eXTP/pnCCD, and XTI/NICER were simulated using the relativistic continuum model {\tt kerrbb}, assuming a 300~ks exposure time.
+The black hole spectra for three configurations: eXTP/SFA(full array of 5 SDD modules + 1 pnCCD module), eXTP/SFA-I(one pnCCD only), and NICER/XTI were simulated using the relativistic continuum model {\tt kerrbb}, assuming a 300~ks exposure time.
 A total of 40 simulated spectra were generated, covering the full range of black hole spin from 0.000 to 0.998.
 A disk inclination of $i=57^{\circ}$, a source distance of $D=7.47$~kpc, and a black hole mass of $M=8.46M_\odot$ were adopted.
 The inclination corresponds to the expectation value ($\bar{i} = 1$ radian or $57^\circ$) for randomly oriented orbital planes, computed from the probability distribution $P(i) \propto \sin i$ on a sphere.
 The mass and distance were chosen to correspond to the median values in the observed distribution of black hole X-ray binaries~\citep{Abdulghani:2024}.
-The mass accretion rate $M_{dd}$ was adjusted to yield a luminosity corresponding to 5\% of the Eddington limit.
+The mass accretion rate $M_{\rm {dd}}$ was adjusted to yield a luminosity corresponding to 5\% of the Eddington limit.
 By default, a canonical spectral hardening factor of 1.7 was assumed.
-To account for self-irradiation and limb-darkening effects, both corresponding flags were set to 1.
-The power-law photon index was set to 2.0, and the power-law normalization was tuned to match an unabsorbed flux of $1.2 \times 10^{-8} $ erg cm $^{-2}$ s$^{-1}$ in the energy band 2-10 keV.
-A hydrogen column density of $nH=1.0 \times 10^{22}\ cm^{-2}$ was applied.
-The energy range used in recovery is 2.0-10.0 keV for all instruments.
+To account for self-irradiation and limb-darkening effects, both corresponding flags in {\tt kerrbb} were set to 1.
+The self-irradiation, i.e. due to returning blackbody radiation, is assumed to be fully-absorbed (i.e. albedo 0) and thus reprocessed at the local blackbody temperature.
+This is inconsistent with the assumed fully reflecting disk in the polarization modelling of the soft state shown in the previous section.
+Modelling of combined SFA and PFA data from {\it eXTP} will require the development and application of fully self-consistent spectro-polarimetric models, including more realistic disk atmospheres.
+The power-law photon index was set to 2.0, and the power-law normalization was set to ensure that the disk emission contribution excced 75\% of the total unabsorbed flux in the 2-10 keV energy band.
+In the actual synthetic spectra, the disk component contributed 80-85\% of the total unabsorbed flux.
+The absorbed flux ranging from $3.4 \times 10^{-9}$ erg cm $^{-2}$ s$^{-1}$ to $8.7 \times 10^{-9}$ erg cm $^{-2}$ s$^{-1}$ after accouting for the specified column density of $N_{\rm{H}}=1.0 \times 10^{22} cm^{-2}$.
 No systematic uncertainties were added to the simulated spectra for any of the instruments.